U-VISA Submission Process

 If you need an update, you can contact the branch coordinator directly, or, if you don’t know which branch, contact Virginia Cons and she will let you know.
 Virginia.Cons@ lacity.org or 213-202-5400.

 c.
 For purposes of our meeting the time deadlines contained in Penal Code Section 679.10, we consider the day of our receipt of the request (at the address or email above) to be day 1 of 30, or day 1 of 7 (if in removal proceedings) as defined by the statute.

 d.
 In the event that there is a problem that stems from a legal issue or a misapplication of the law, you can contact Pallavi Dhawan, Director of Domestic Violence Policy & Prevention at Pallavi.Dhawan@lacity.org.
 However, please do not contact Ms. Dhawan for the sole purpose of changing a decision made by the branch coordinator unless that change is necessitated as a matter of law.

 Requests for U-Visa Law Enforcement Certifications are considered Brady material pursuant to Brady v.
-Maryland, 373 U.S. 83 (1963) and cases following.
+Maryland, 373 U.S. 83 (1963) (link to website) and cases following.
 The impact of this is as follows:

 If you request a U-Visa Law Enforcement Certification from either the City Attorney’s Office OR LAPD while a criminal case is open, the request and any disposition of the request will be disclosed to criminal defense counsel.
 While we will do our best to keep the information from being admitted at trial, that is up to the Court hearing the matter.
 If admitted, it is likely that your client will be cross-examined by defense counsel regarding the request.